AnthonyEdwardStark3000/ObsidianNotes/Mysql.md

 **Store Procedure**

 > Store procedure is known as ==Pre-compiled code== as it will get compiled and stored in executable form.
-So
+So it will not get compiled during every execution thus making it perform better.

 ![[Pasted image 20250510163113.png]]